travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 ## Installing Dependencies on Multiple Operating Systems

-If you're testing on both Linux and OSX, use the `$TRAVIS_OS_NAME` variable to install dependencies seperately:
+If you're testing on both Linux and OSX, use the `$TRAVIS_OS_NAME` variable to install dependencies separately:

 ```yaml
 install: